Updated: Mar 2

 To become fully agile, the team must leave behind much of their traditional project management mindset.
-Traditional project management can have many aspects that are not relevant to the values and principles that come with agile adoption.
+Traditional project management can have many aspects that are not relevant to the values and principles of agile adoption.
 This is especially true in allowing a team to make mistakes as part of their growth engine.

-Due to the nature of Traditional project management, wrong estimations delivered by the team can lead to dangerous consequences that will affect the entire organization and especially team morale.
+Due to the nature of Traditional project management, wrong estimations delivered by the team can lead to dangerous consequences that will affect the entire organization, significantly affect team morale.

 Once the organization decides to adopt the Agile framework, they must allow their Scrum teams to work with a high level of uncertainty and keep moving forward no matter if they provide wrong estimations about their ability to deliver their commitments (Measurements, Training, and processes need to be put into place for this to work, This is a complete culture change).

 We all know that it will be more straightforward (With some experience) to provide more accurate estimations when using Agile.
 This does not mean the estimation problem has been resolved.
 Time estimations can be wrong in agile as much as they are when using traditional SDLC methodologies.

 The main difference in agile is that we can accept the idea that the development team can be wrong with their estimations, and this is even more true with new teams that have begun following the agile framework.
 The assumption that Agile will resolve this problem is wrong (although it can improve it dramatically).
 Although the level of uncertainty is lower, it still exists.
 During the planning meeting, one cannot assume that the team will provide accurate estimations and a good task breakdown.
 This is especially true in the beginning.